jsommers/switchyard/examples/exercises/router/router3.rst

 Task 1: Responding to ICMP echo requests
 ----------------------------------------

-The first key task for this project is for the router to respond to ICMP echo request ("pings") sent to an address assigned to one of its interfaces.
+The first key task for this is for the router to respond to ICMP echo request ("pings") sent to an address assigned to one of its interfaces.

 Prior to making a forwarding decision for an incoming IP packet (i.e., a forwarding table lookup), you should first check whether the IP destination address is the same as one of the addresses assigned to one of the router's interfaces.
 If the packet is also an ICMP echo request, then you should construct an ICMP echo reply and send it back to the original host that sent the ping.
 To do that, you should: